Applied and Technical Studiesufv.ca/trades

 Students will not be required to purchase textbooks.
 They must own a modern tablet or laptop for design curation and version control.

-The Digital Manufacturing diploma is four academic semesters in length, for a total of 60 credits including 30 credits from the Electronics Technician Common Core or equivalent or recognition of 30 credits of prior learning acceptable as noted under Entrance Requirements.
+The Digital Manufacturing diploma is four academic semesters in length, for a total of 60 credits including 30 credits from the Electronics Technician certificate or equivalent or recognition of 30 credits of prior learning acceptable as noted under Entrance Requirements.

 The Digital Manufacturing program is located at the Chilliwack campus.